Mercateum

 Can I buy tickets online?

-Check the official website for online ticket purchasing options, as availability may vary.
+Check the official website for options regarding online ticket purchases, as this can streamline your entry process.

 Are there restrooms and cafes?